Support for Patients using Commercial or Private Insurance

 Janssen CarePath Savings Program for RISPERDAL CONSTA®

-If your patients' pharmacy is unable to process their Savings Program card, or if you choose to obtain RISPERDAL CONSTA® for your patients, they can complete, sign and return the rebate form, with an Explanation of Benefits (EOB) and the required proof of purchase, to receive a rebate check from the Janssen CarePath Savings Program.
-Click here to get the rebate form.
+If your patients' pharmacy is unable to process their Savings Program card, or if you choose to obtain RISPERDAL CONSTA® for your patients and did not process the card as secondary insurance, patients can complete, sign and return the rebate form, with the required proof of purchase, to receive a rebate check from the Janssen CarePath Savings Program.
+If the patient uses their medical/primary insurance to pay for their medication, they will need to include an Explanation of Benefits (EOB) with the rebate request.
+Click here to get the rebate form for your patients.

 Support for Patients using Government-funded Healthcare Programs or Patients without Health Coverage